srustijit/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # Identifiers

-- `subject` - The ID of the test subject
+- `subject` :  The ID of the test subject
-- `activity` - The type of activity performed when the corresponding measurements were taken
+- `activity`:  The type of activity performed when the corresponding measurements were taken

 # Measurements